LulzSec6824/color_war_web/README.md

 ## 🖥️ User Interface & Experience

 - **Turn Indicator**: The current player's turn is clearly displayed.
-- **Turn End Notification**: A clear notification and visual cue indicates when a player's turn has ended.
+- **Winner Display**: The winner is displayed at the end of the game.
+- **Theme Toggle**: A theme toggle is available to switch between a green theme and a dark mode.

 ## 🎛️ Controls